Heroin Addiction Treatment

 - Trauma therapies

-Our treatment center is welcoming and home-like.
+Our treatment center feels like home.
 You’ll enjoy comfortable furnishings, warm decor and welcoming gathering areas.
 You’ll live alongside peers with similar struggles.
-Our culinary team prepares meals that are appetizing and well-balanced.
+Promises’ culinary team prepares meals that are delicious and well-balanced.
 You’ll also have ample opportunities for fitness and other self-care activities.

 Dual Diagnosis Treatment

 Addiction recovery is a lifelong pursuit.
 Continuing care planning is one of the most important aspects of treatment and recovery.
-We help you grow stronger and more confident in sobriety through relapse prevention training during heroin rehabilitation.
+We help you grow stronger and more confident in sobriety through relapse prevention training.
 You’ll get support transitioning back into life after inpatient treatment.
 We connect you to addiction recovery resources that may include:

 - Outpatient treatment